What does a safe (working) environment entail?

 Training en guidance

-To ensure that all staff at Artsen zonder Grenzen understand what is expected of them in terms of good behavior, how they can contribute to a safe working environment, and how to report unacceptable behavior, we regularly organise training and workshops.
-For staff going on their first overseas assignment, responsible behavior is a standard part of the training.
+We organise regular trainings and workshops to ensure that all staff at Artsen zonder Grenzen understand what is expected of them in terms of good behaviour, how they can contribute to a safe working environment, and how to report unacceptable behaviour.
+For staff going on their first overseas assignment, responsible behaviour is a standard part of the training.

-We ensure that employees in leadership positions are aware of their role and responsibility in creating a safe work environment.
-They are trained in preventing unacceptable behavior and handling complaints or reports.
+We ensure that employees in leadership positions are aware of their role and responsibility in creating a safe working environment.
+They are trained in preventing unacceptable behaviour and handling complaints or reports.

-Our Responsible Behavior Unit focuses on preventing unacceptable behavior and follows up on complaints and reports.
+Our Responsible Behaviour Unit focuses on preventing unacceptable behaviour and follows up on complaints and reports.
+They are responsible for drawing up the Code of Conduct and the content of training courses and workshops on the Code of Conduct.

 Team meetings